YunusAndreasson/YunusAndreasson/README.md

 # as-salāmu ʿalaykum 👋

 I have been exploring how the latest technology can be used to support communities, including the Muslim ummah.
-As a DevOps professional, I have been working on building developer platforms on Kubernetes for over a year.
+As a DevOps professional, I have been working on building developer platforms on Kubernetes for many years.

 Please feel free to ask me any questions you may have about this topic.